Go to content Go to navigation Go to search

-Lardo di Colonnata Redux · May 1, 02:51 PM by James Martin
+Lardo di Colonnata Redux

-I know I’ve written before about the ethereal lardo produced above Massa, but just had to notify lardo lovers of a wonderful and evocative piece by Amy Cortese and Robert McCanless called Hog Heaven: Cutting the Lardo di Colonnata.
+I know I’ve written before about the ethereal lardo famously produced above Massa, but just had to notify lardo lovers of a wonderful and evocative piece by Amy Cortese and Robert McCanless called Hog Heaven: Cutting the Lardo di Colonnata.
 It’s from Leite’s Culinaria, a site darn near as pretty as the surroundings around Colonnata.

 You always learn what you want to learn, and here are two things I wanted to learn: